Solar Panels for St. Paul's UCC

 The Earthwise Committee contacted three solar panel companies and asked them to submit proposals:

 - Innovative Power Systems (IPS)

 - Blue Horizon

-The Earthwise Task Force applied in 2012 to Xcel Energy for receiving grants.
+Our Earthwise team applied in 2012 to Xcel Energy for receiving grants.
 Without grants, the project wouldn't be possible.
 Because of the popularity of the grant program, Xcel wasn't able to fund our project in 2013, but we received approval for 2014.

 Because the church is located on Summit Avenue in a historic district, the Heritage Preservation Commission of the City of Saint Paul must approve projects that affect the appearance of structures.
 The contractor and an Earthwise member did a mock-up of the solar panels and photographed the building from street level to show that the solar panels would not be visible to pedestrians and motorists on Summit Avenue.
 Several church members and our Lead Minister joined the contractor at the Commission's hearing on July 24, 2014.
 The Commission's staff had studied the issue and recommended approval.
 The Commission complimented the church and contractor for being well-prepared and for designing a project that was a good fit for the historic district.
 The Commission gave its approval.
 Construction started two weeks later.

 We became an energy producer on October 2, 2014.
 We are currently collecting data to determine how much energy is produced by the solar panels, how much money is being saved, and how many tons of carbon dioxide emissions are being eliminated.
 You can monitor our energy production by clicking here.